dimitrop/dimitrop.github.io/_pages/about.md

-(NKUA) in the [Department of Business Administration](https://www.ba.uoa.gr/en/), and Head of the Reliability Engineering Directorate at the [National Infrastructures for Research and Technology](https://grnet.gr/en/) (GRNET), where I have led the design and implementation of advanced infrastructures supporting critical digital governance services.
+(NKUA) in the [Department of Business Administration](https://www.ba.uoa.gr/en/), and Head of the Reliability Engineering Directorate at the [National Infrastructures for Research and Technology](https://grnet.gr/en/) (GRNET), where I have led the design and implementation of [advanced infrastructures](https://www.usenix.org/publications/loginonline/appstack-agile-platform-running-digital-public-services) supporting critical digital governance services used by millions of Greek citizens.

 I received my Ph.D. in
-[Secure Software Development Technologies](https://thesis.ekt.gr/thesisBookReader/id/43152#page/1/mode/2up) from the [Athens University of Economics and Business](https://www.aueb.gr/en) in 2014 under the supervision of Professor [Diomidis Spinellis](https://www2.dmst.aueb.gr/dds/), and subsequently worked as a Postdoctoral Researcher in the [Computer Science Department](https://www.cs.columbia.edu/) at [Columbia University](https://www.columbia.edu/) with Professor [Angelos Keromytis](https://angelosk.github.io/).
+[Secure Software Development Technologies](https://thesis.ekt.gr/thesisBookReader/id/43152#page/1/mode/2up) from the [Athens University of Economics and Business](https://www.aueb.gr/en) under the supervision of Professor [Diomidis Spinellis](https://www2.dmst.aueb.gr/dds/) and worked as a Postdoctoral Researcher in the [Computer Science Department](https://www.cs.columbia.edu/) at [Columbia University](https://www.columbia.edu/) with Professor [Angelos Keromytis](https://angelosk.github.io/).